 My favorite kind of recipes are ones that leave lots of room to get creative, and this recipe falls squarely in that category.
 Apples, bananas, and strawberries are a must, imo — but then it’s up to you to add whatever other fruits you like.
 Raspberries, orange or tangerine wedges, blueberries, pitted cherries, blackberries, and pears are all right at home in here too.

-The reason you have so much room to get creative with your favorite fruit combos is because the real secret to this fruit salad are three key ingredients: orange juice and cinnamon.
+The reason you have so much room to get creative with your favorite fruit combos is because the real secret to this fruit salad are two key ingredients: orange juice and cinnamon.

 A splash of orange juice adds a bright, acidic, citrusy flavor, and helps keep the apples from browning in a bad way.
 A generous sprinkle of ground cinnamon browns the apples (and everything else) in a really good way, combining with the orange juice and fresh fruit juices to create a cinnamon syrup that evenly coats all the fruit.